 THE HISTORY OF KAURI AND ITS FORM

-New Zealand’s giant conifer, the Kauri (Agathis australis) once dominated the Coromandel landscape, looming large in the lives of the country’s first inhabitants, and the later European settlers.
+New Zealand’s giant conifer, the Kauri (Agathis australis) once dominated the Coromandel landscape, looming large in the lives of the country’s first inhabitants, and later the European settlers.